boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 PPO = cytokine behavior(in similar spirit as perturbation or knockout) -trigger immune response

+Create a nonconvex Waddington Landscape before proceeding to the following steps

 This script will compare three activation modes with model distillation: